Skip to main content

 Enable automatic detection features in your tracking extension settings.
 When activated, the extension will scan web pages for tracking number patterns and offer to add them to your tracking list automatically.

-This is particularly useful when browsing your Sugargoo order pages or spreadsheet links.
+This is particularly useful when browsing your 100buy order pages or spreadsheet links.
 As you review your orders, the extension will identify tracking numbers and prompt you to track them with a single click.
 This eliminates manual copy-pasting and reduces errors.

 Configure notification preferences to receive alerts when package status changes.
 You can choose between browser notifications, email alerts, or both.
 Set your preferred notification frequency to avoid overwhelming yourself with updates.